-The experienced cardiologists at Dignity Health Heart and Vascular Institute of Greater Sacramento partner with you to care for your cardiovascular health and well-being.
-Our team offers only the latest technologies and best practices for comprehensive cardiac care at our facilities.
+The experienced cardiology specialists at Dignity Health Heart and Vascular Institute of Greater Sacramento partner with you to care for your cardiology health and well-being.
+Our cardiology team offers only the latest technologies and best practices for comprehensive cardiovascular care at our facilities.

 If you have a heart condition like atherosclerosis in Sacramento, CA or a nearby area, Find a Doctor at your nearest Dignity Health location and schedule an appointment.
 You can also register for one of our heart health classes and events.

 In atherosclerosis, the lining of the arteries become damaged.
 This can begin as early as childhood.

 At first, there are no signs and symptoms of atherosclerosis.
 Only once the plaque starts to cause problems should you notice symptoms.
 Your symptoms depend on which organs and arteries are most affected.

 For example, reduced blood flow to your heart can cause chest pain (angina).
 Reduced blood flow to your brain can cause a stroke.
 You may have vision problems, slurring of speech, and weakness on one side of your body.

 Other signs and symptoms of atherosclerosis include:

 Treatment and prevention of atherosclerosis often focus on lifestyle changes.
 This means: